Pierogi. Kielbasa. Placek.

 If you recognize these names, you’re probably a Broadway Market regular.

-Open year-round, the Market, located at 999 Broadway on Buffalo’s East side, is best known for its meat stands, fresh produce, bakery items and restaurants.
-But at Easter, festival season kicks into high gear and Buffalonians gather to stock up on holiday favorites.
-As a first-timer, to say I was overwhelmed would be an understatement.
-The market is swirling with people, sounds and aromas, so I did what any curious newbie should do and asked Broadway Market veterans what they can’t leave without.
+Open year-round, the Market, located at 999 Broadway in East Buffalo, is best known for its meat stands, fresh produce, bakery items and restaurants.
+But at Easter, festival season kicks into high gear and Buffalonians migrate to the market stock up on holiday favorites.
+My first time there, to say I was overwhelmed would be an understatement.
+The market is swirling with sights, sounds and aromas, so I did what any curious newbie should do and asked Broadway Market veterans what they can’t leave without.
 Here’s what I heard:

-2. Butter lamb: The tradition to end all Easter traditions.
+The tradition to end all Easter traditions.
 There’s a few spots at the market that offer this dinner table staple and I decided to dive into the crowd at Malczewski’s.
-Five sizes to pick from, all handmade with a red “alleluia” flag signifying peace on earth.
+Various sizes to pick from, all handmade with a red “alleluia” flag signifying peace on earth.

-This list only scratches the surface.
+This list only scratches the surface of the dozens of permanent and holiday vendors at the market (see the full Easter vendor list here).
 To see all that the Broadway Market has to offer, you have to immerse yourself in it.
 Try the food, talk to the people, and dance to the music.
-Check out our Facebook Live video below to meet just a few of the friendly faces at the Market.

-It’s all part of a Buffalo tradition 130 years in the making!
+It’s all part of a Buffalo tradition more than 130 years in the making!